Podcast "Deconstructed" Skewed in Assessment of Recent Assange Extradition Trial Hearing

 Dealing in how the U.S. and English governments may characterize Wikileaks as deviant, in the way that the term “de-stigmatization” implies, is rhetoric embedded in culture.
 As such, it is not as relevant to legality.

-“De-stigmatization” is not based in any form of legal framework, I argue.
-And it is only by leveraging well-founded precepts within the legal systems that are abusing Assange that any champion of the Aussie may actually make a positive difference for the Wikileaks-founder and former Editor-In-Chief.
+“De-stigmatization” is not necessarily based in any legal framework.
+And it is only by leveraging well-founded precepts within the legal systems that are abusing Assange that any champion of the Aussie may actually stamp out the campaign against him.

 A more powerful argument in regard to relieving Assange of the charges against him would be to underscore how arbitrarily the U.S. is enforcing laws around espionage and sedition.